Find Affordable College Courses

 Rochester, NY

-With a ranking of #9, University of Rochester did quite well on this year’s most popular schools for mental and social health services students working on their doctor’s degree.
-Located in the medium-sized city of Rochester, University of Rochester is a private not-for-profit college with a large student population.
+University of Rochester landed the #9 spot in the 2023 rankings for the most popular doctor’s degree mental and social health services programs.
+Located in the city of Rochester, University of Rochester is a private not-for-profit school with a fairly large student population.

 Best Mental & Social Health Services Colleges by State

-Explore the best mental and social health services colleges for a specific state in the Middle Atlantic region.
+Explore the best mental and social health services schools for a specific state in the Middle Atlantic region.

 State Degrees Awarded